Join or Sign In

 Kaitlin Olson, Charlie Day, Danny DeVito, Glenn Howerton, and Rob McElhenney, It's Always Sunny in Philadelphia

-Patrick McElhenney/FXXI often say that I hope It's Always Sunny in Philadelphia will outlive us all, and it's a statement I stand by.
-This isn't exactly difficult to imagine: With its fifteenth season, Sunny became the longest-running live-action comedy of all time, and it's renewed through Season 18.
-But the series, about a group of five morally corrupt friends who run a bar in Philadelphia, is currently on hiatus, so while you wait for Season 16, I've got boxes full of Pepe — uh, sorry, I mean, I've got recommendations to satisfy the most depraved parts of your soul.
+Everyone has a favorite It's Always Sunny in Philadelphia joke.
+From "Can I offer you an egg in this trying time?" to "TWOOOOO wars," Sunny has, over its 16 seasons, become an indelible part of culture.
+It's the longest-running live-action comedy in TV history for a reason.
+But since the series, about a group of five morally corrupt friends who run a bar in Philadelphia, is currently on hiatus, you might be looking for something else to watch.
+The good news is that I've got boxes full of Pepe — uh, sorry, I mean, I've got recommendations to satisfy your depraved soul.

 If It's Always Sunny in Philadelphia has left you wanting more ensemble comedies, shows about shamelessly awful people, or just more of the Sunny cast in general, here are some suggestions for shows to check out next.